 Terry discovers the shocking truth about his parentage.
 When Bruce requires tissue for the cloning of a kidney to transplant, Terry is checked for compatibility, and to his surprise, his DNA is similar to Bruce's.
 After hesitating for a time, he runs a DNA test and finds out that Bruce is his biological father.
 Terry accuses Bruce of orchestrating his entire life and even contemplates giving up his role as Batman, but Bruce suggests that Terry find out the truth, leading Terry to confront the elderly Amanda Waller.

 Terry vents some of his frustration about Bruce and his plans to Waller, only to be surprised when Waller reveals that Bruce wasn't responsible for Terry's genetic makeup: she was.
-Decades earlier, Waller launched a program using her old Project Cadmus connections, codenaming it Project Batman Beyond.
-Despite the often antagonistic relationship she had with Batman, Waller had surmised Bruce's secret identity, and, as years passed, came to believe that the world would always need a Batman.
+Decades earlier, Waller launched a program using her old Project Cadmus connections, code-naming it Project Batman Beyond.
+Despite the often antagonistic relationship she had with Batman, came to believe that the world would always need a Batman.
 Retrieving genetic samples from injuries Batman sustained while fighting crime, she obtained the necessary DNA for the next phase of her project.

 Tests run found a compatible couple with psychological profiles nearly identical to Thomas and Martha Wayne in Warren and Mary McGinnis.
 When Warren went in for a flu shot, he was secretly administered a dose of nanites that rewrote the genetic code of his reproductive material into an exact copy of Bruce Wayne's.
 Thus, Bruce is Terry and Matt's biological father.

 Waller hired The Phantasm, Andrea Beaumont to assassinate Warren and Mary, to simulate the circumstances that propelled Bruce to become Batman.
 However, Andrea abandoned her mission at the last minute; she told Waller that continuing the Batman legacy by such methods would betray everything Bruce stood for.
 Waller eventually agreed, and never again tried to have Warren and Mary killed.
-In spite of this, Warren was murdered years later by Mr. Fixx, the a hit man for Derick Powers, when Warren found out Powers' to sell toxic nerve gas, and Project Batman Beyond ended up succeeding.
+In spite of this, Warren was murdered years later by Mr. Fixx, under orders from Wayne Powers CEO Derick Powers.
+Warren had discovered that Powers planned to sell a toxic nerve gas to foreign governments.
+The result was Terry accidentally discovering Bruce's alter ego and himself becoming Batman.
+Thus the goals of Project Batman Beyond were meet.

 Once he leaves Waller's home with this knowledge, Terry comes to terms with the reality that Bruce is technically his biological father, prepares to propose to Dana (who now knows his secret identity), and returns to the role of Batman.